 Major dialysis providers in the United States confirm the decrease in dialysis starts early in the pandemic.

-“We noticed a decline in patients starting dialysis between March and May of 2020, similar to the 2020 USRDS published data,” Jeff Giullian, Chief Medical Officer for DaVita Kidney Care, told Renal & Urology News.
+“We noticed a decline in patients starting dialysis between March and May of 2020, similar to the 2020 USRDS published data,” Jeff Giullian, MD, Chief Medical Officer for DaVita Kidney Care, told Renal & Urology News.
 “Initiating dialysis is a serious decision between patients and their physician.
 Our hypothesis is that patients may have been waiting to speak with their physician in person.
 This is in line with what was reported generally in the healthcare system at that time — outside of COVID-19, utilization temporarily decreased.
 However, patients with chronic kidney disease experience declining kidney function as time goes on, likely attributing to the rebound we saw in patients starting treatment later in 2020.”